css-raku/CSS-raku/README.md

     # define our media (this is the default media anyway)
     my CSS::Media $media .= new: :type<screen>, :width(480px), :height(640px), :color;

-    # Create a tag-set for XHTML specific loading of stylesheets and styling
+    # Create a tag-set for XHTML specific loading of style-sheets and styling
     my CSS::TagSet::XHTML $tag-set .= new();

     my CSS $css .= new: :$doc, :$tag-set, :$media, :inherit;